 - How will you attach files to your BOM record?
-As you create your BOM, keep records of supporting documentation like CAD drawings, part datasheets, and work instructions.
-It is best to also associate these files with their specific component found at the appropriate level of the BOM to avoid confusion, quality issues, and manufacturing scrap and rework.
+As you create your BOM, keep records of supporting documentation like CAD drawings and work instructions.
+It is critical to link these files with their specific component found at the appropriate level of the BOM to avoid confusion, quality issues, and manufacturing scrap and rework.

 - Who is going to use the BOM record?
 It is important to include as many details as possible in your BOM.
 You may never interact face-to-face with some of the people utilizing your BOM, so it should convey all the information they might need throughout the product’s lifecycle.

 An accurate BOM supports efficient manufacturing processes

-Creating a bill of materials is not only a necessary step in the product development process, but it is also what makes your product design a reality.
-Before you create a BOM record, it is important to consider who will utilize the information and how you will maintain and manage all associated product documentation like part datasheets and CAD files.
-Develop more efficient manufacturing practices by capturing detailed part information when creating a bill of materials.
+Creating a bill of materials is not only a necessary step in the product development process, but it is also what makes successful commercialization a reality.
+Before you create a BOM record, consider who will use the information and how you will manage all associated parts and documentation.
+To learn more, click here and check out our free BOM template.